VUEG/data-cbig/pouzols_et_al_2014_data/README.md

 ### 6. Run info file

 `data/*/*.run_info.txt` is a log file.
 The content of the .run_info.txt file is identical to that of the .txt file.

-### 7. Machine-readable metadata

-`datapackage.json` contains data set metadata in machine-readable JSON file.
-This file follows Open Knowledge Foundation's data package specification [3].

 ## PROVENANCE INFORMATION